tjansson60/sinthgunt/trunk/README.txt

 # $Id$

 ###################
-# ABOUT Sinthgunt Converter
+# ABOUT The Sinthgunt Converter
 ###################

-The Sinthgunt Converter(TNC) is a graphical front end to the notoriously complex ffmpeg command line.
+The Sinthgunt Converter is a graphical front end to the notoriously complex ffmpeg command line.

 ###################